awestmoreland/oddevenparking.com/readme.md

 ## How it works
 The date is pulled from the user's device and most of the magic is done using JS on the front end.
-The deployed version uses minimal server-side code currently but the logic should be moved where possible - see [WiP feature branch](https://github.com/awestmoreland/oddevenparking.com/tree/feature/convert-to-php).
+The deployed version uses minimal server-side code currently but the logic should be moved where possible (WiP).

 Some alternate messaging is hard-coded into the markup and displayed/hidden as required by adding classnames.
 It's not pretty.
 It's not clever.
 It works.
 I never promised you a rose garden.